Sales of existing homes in Northwest Indiana ended 2020 on a positive note.

 Sales of existing homes in Northwest Indiana in March appeared unaffected by the crisis created by the COVID-19 pandemic.

-Plans to bolster town amenities, and expand transportation options is driving new residential construction in the Region.
+Plans to bolster town amenities, expand transportation driving new residential construction • People are continuing to relocate to Northwest Indiana.

 Sales of existing homes across Northwest Indiana during the first two months of 2020 reflected the market likely would remain strong heading into the spring and summer months, traditionally the busiest selling time for the industry.